Medical Insurance and Coverage - Frequently Asked Questions

 What happens if I do not apply for MSP?

 Okanagan College will auto-renew your Guard.me medical insurance each semester.

-Yes, you will need to upload proof of MSP coverage effective the start of the semester at www.guard.me/oc The deadline to submit is the last day of the 1st month in the semester.
-Proof of MSP coverage can be front of MSP card plus:
+Yes, you will need to upload proof of MSP coverage to www.guard.me/oc.
+Your MSP coverage must be effective before the start of the semester.
+The deadline to submit is the last day of the 1st month in the semester.
+For more information, please go to www.okanagan.bc.ca/intedmed.
+Once your submission is approved, the semester guard.me insurance fee will be reversed on your student account 6 weeks after start of semester.

 If I did not use my guard.me policy, can I get a refund?